thestippe/thestippe.github.io/_drafts/dataviz/2023-11-25-palettes-introduction.md

 given a chroma and a luminance, not all the hues are displayable, and the more you increase the chroma, the more the available hue range becomes smaller.

-Keeping the luminance constant has another issue related to a quite common inability, namely color blindness.
+Keeping the luminance constant can moreover be problematic for people affected by a quite common inability, namely color blindness.
 Some people have a reduced or either completely absent capacity to perceive color hue, so keeping the luminance constant will imply that this part of your audience will experience problems into a correct